Rashad Haughton

 Rashad Hasan Haughton (born August 6, 1977) is an American former writer, film director, and screenwriter.
 Haughton is the older brother of American singer and actress Aaliyah and nephew of Blackground Records founder Barry Hankerson.

 Early life

-Rashad Hasan Haughton was born in Brooklyn, New York, on August 6, 1977, to Diane (née Hankerson) and Michael Haughton.
-Haughton’s mother is African-American and Oneida and his father’s parents were from Jamaica.
+Rashad Hasan Haughton was born in Brooklyn, on August 6, 1977, to Diane (née Hankerson) and Michael Haughton.
+Haughton’s mother is African-American and his paternal grandparents were from Jamaica.
 He and his younger sister Aaliyah (1979–2001) were born 17 months apart.
 When he was seven years old, the family moved to Detroit.
 He and Aaliyah attended a Catholic school, Gesu Elementary.
 Haughton graduated from Aquinas High School in 1995 and Hofstra University in 2000.

 Career

 1994 - Present: Acting, writing and directing

 Haughton appeared in a number of Aaliyah's music videos, including "Age Ain't Nothing but a Number", "If Your Girl Only Knew", "4 Page Letter" and "Hot Like Fire".
 When production started on the "4 Page Letter" video, Haughton completed the video synopsis within two hours, fitting it in between his studies at Hofstra University.
 The video was directed by Daniel Pearl.

 In 2000, Haughton wrote and directed The Mim Rose.
 It starred Aaliyah as Melissa.

 In February 2002, Queen of the Damned, a film which starred Aaliyah as Queen Akasha, was released.
 The film debuted at number one and was dedicated to Aaliyah.
 Before its release, Haughton was called in to re-dub several of his sister's lines during the post-production ADR process.
 Rashad also stood in for Aaliyah during the tail end of her appearance in Queen of the Damned's final scene, because Aaliyah died before the film was complete.

 In 2004, Haughton appeared in the film Proud, playing the role of Hank Fields.

 In 2006, Haughton released the short film Chrysalis which he wrote and directed.
 Additionally, Haughton wrote and directed Love Like Aliens in 2011 and Muga Shozoku in 2015.